top of page

 Anyone residing in an emergency shelter (non-DV) has their information entered into a Homeless Management Information System (HMIS) database.
 LICH is the administrative agency of the database and all clients entered into the system are reviewed based on the length of time they are experiencing homelessness.
 LICH also cross-references that information with DSS rosters to ensure accuracy.

-Because this information is being tracked, regularly reviewed for accuracy, and coordinated directly with DSS, there is no need to place a referral to LICH for a person living in shelter unless it is a single adult that was homeless on the street for a period of time before entering the shelter.
-In this situation, LICH may not have all the information to verify someone’s length of time homeless.
-For this situation, LICH has a referral form that can be completed.
+Because this information is being regularly reviewed for accuracy, and coordinated directly with DSS, there is no need to place a referral to LICH for a person living in shelter unless that household has a documented disability and has been homeless for greater than one year.
+In this situation, LICH may not have all the information to verify someone’s eligibility for permanent supportive housing beds, which can be submitted to LICH by shelter staff and/or cases can be discussed in regional shelter case conferencing meetings available to all shelters.
+If your shelter is not participating in Coordinated Entry case conferencing meetings, please encourage them to do so.

 For households experiencing homelessness for less than one year, please utilize 2-1-1, NYCONNECTS, or visit the Need Help? page on the CoC website.